-We now have a number of scientific studies that tell us how climate change is altering coral reef ecosystems, but how will these changes impact the human communities that depend on them for their livelihood?
+We now have a number of scientific studies that tell us how the climate crisis is altering coral reef ecosystems, but how will these changes impact the human communities that depend on them for their livelihood?
 According to Joshua Cinner of James Cook University in Australia and colleagues from around the world, that answer depends more on the community capacity for adaptation than its location.

 Fishery-dependent communities in Kenya are not in a great situation.
 Their reefs were heavily affected by a massive bleaching event in 1998 that has been linked to an extreme El Niño event and have not necessarily recovered as well as we might hope, and Kenyan reefs are likely to face increasing amounts of climate-related stress into the future.
 Across three years, Cinner and co surveyed 15 ecological sites associated with 10 coastal communities along the Kenyan coast.
 Using a range of ecological indicators of vulnerability of these reefs, they linked up the ‘health’ of the ecosystems with the vulnerability of the human communities that depend on them.